protocatlabs/hydroponics-IoT/README.md

 ## Step 6: POST http request
 https://arduinojson.org/v6/how-to/use-arduinojson-with-esp8266httpclient/

-I used a API key from https://requestbin.com/ for debugging
+I used a API key from https://requestbin.com/ for debugging.
+I recommend creating an account and doing the same

 Issues: This method currently works easily with HTTP requests, but has issues with HTTPS requests.